Professional Private Math Tutoring

 When it comes to teaching math, I strongly believe that true understanding comes from having a solid concept to “hang the algorithm on” and doing plenty of practice.
 I have never been someone who thrives on rote memorization—I need to understand the why behind a concept, and I encourage my students to do the same.

 I often incorporate tools like Desmos, which does a fantastic job of exploring the why behind math concepts and offering multiple approaches to problem solving.
 For example, I love the table method for teaching unit rates.
 It is a visual representation that helps this concept click.
-As another example, I frequently use number lines to help students understand the addition and subtraction of positive and negative numbers.

 I try to avoid what I call “knowledge dumping”—overloading students with information without giving them time to think or take ownership.
 I have found that when students lead the process and talk through their thinking, they build real confidence in their abilities.

-I always provide paper or a whiteboard (whichever they prefer) so they can write out their work in more detail.
+I always provide paper or a whiteboard so they can write out their work in more detail.
 Even with digital platforms like Desmos, I find that drawing pictures and writing out problems helps students stay fully engaged in the problem-solving process and solidify the concepts.
 In fact, this NPR article explains how handwriting activates more areas of the brain and can support deeper learning and retention than typing.

 Another strategy I love is using concept maps to help students see how different ideas connect.
 These maps help students understand the bigger picture and why they are learning specific strategies.
 For example, when some of my Algebra 2 students were introduced to matrices, they felt confused and like matrices were disconnected from prior content.
 So we created a concept map to show how matrices are another method for solving systems of equations.
 They were already familiar with substitution and elimination, and now they were beginning to learn a third method.
 Once they understood that matrix operations were a prerequisite for solving larger systems, things started to click.
 One student even said something to the effect of, “I finally understand why we are learning about this weird box of numbers!”